U.S. Supplement/Issue 63/Text

 Man One Family, Oneness of Mankind from Bahá’í Publishing Trust.

-Reports: Newspaper clippings are to be sent immediately to National Bahá’í Headquarters.
 Good photographs and reports of outstanding meetings should be mailed by June 20 to Bahá’í News Editorial Committee.

-NSA Urges Each Believer To Study Annual -Reports
+NSA Urges Each Believer To Study Annual Reports[edit]

 This year, with no Annual Convention, it is more important than ever that the Annual Reports be given careful study.
-They provide the only means for acquainting the believers with some phases of the overall progress of the Faith on the home front, as well as the diligence with which the national committees and trusteeships carry out their functions and responsibilities.
+They provide the only means for acquainting the believers with some phases of the over-all progress of the Faith on the home front, as well as the diligence with which the national committees and trusteeships carry out their functions and responsibilities.

-‘of these reports there will be fewer questions through out the year, and fewer recommendations at the State Conventions about the work already being done.
-Since the preparation, publication and distributionof the reports represent expenditure of much valuable time, effort and funds, it is hoped that the believers will make a serious effort to read and use them.
+If all the friends inform themselves of the contents of these reports there will be fewer questions throughout the year, and fewer recommendations at the State Conventions about the work already being done.
+Since the preparation, publication and distribution of the reports represent expenditure of much valuable time, effort and funds, it is hoped that the believers will make a serious effort to read and use them.

 The National Assembly wishes to express its sincere appreciation to the various committees for condensing the results of a year's work into brief and readable reports and for meeting the specified closing date.

-—NATIONAL SPIRITUAL ASSEMBLY
+—NATIONAL SPIRITUAL ASSEMBLY.

-Submits Annual Report
+United Nations Committee Submits Annual Report[edit]

 For the celebration of United Nations Day and Human Rights Day 1962, this committee chose the theme "United Nations Prayer-For-Peace In Action."
 Selected prayers from Bahá’í and other sources pertinent to these special days were printed and included in a kit together with guest books for each occasion to be signed by those attending meetings all over the United States on these days.
 The guest books were then mailed back to the committee by the communities for a publicized presentation to a United Nations Official.